GoncaloCarreira/Restaurant-Landing-Page/README.md

   - Subscribe: Form for newsletter subscription.
   - Contact Us: Form for user messages.
 - **Recipe Pages:**
-  - Clicking on a recipe in the Blog section will prompt the user to navigate to the respective recipe page for more details.
+  - Clicking on a recipe in the Blog section will render a new view of the respective recipe page for more details.

 # Technologies Used